Thunderstarr/EDOPro-HD-Pics-Downloader/README.md

 - **Download deck's cards pics**.
 Downloads card pics from a deck name (Text Box).

 ## Extras:
 - The card names usually change from OCG to TCG.
-There is no function in the program specifically for new TCG cards, but the *New Cards.ydk* in the repository covers these releases.
+There is no function in the program specifically for new TCG cards, but the *New TCG.ydk* in the repository covers these releases.

 ## Compatibility:
 #### 👍: